thegrumpys/odop/docs/Help/features.md

 This includes Microsoft Windows and Apple MacOS, Linux systems plus many iOS and Android based mobile devices.
 As browser-based software, there is no "app" to be downloaded and installed.

 * Responsive to different screen sizes

-Developed as a "responsive" web app as the software will change its screen layout and input behavior in response to the capabilities of the user's device.
+Developed as a "responsive" web app, the software will change its screen layout and input behavior in response to the capabilities of the user's device.
-Note that while operation on a cell phone may be possible, the scrolling necessary to accomodate screen size limitations may impact productivity.
+Note that while operation on a cell phone may be possible, the scrolling necessary to accommodate screen size limitations may impact productivity.

 * Capable of directly producing the desired solution.